 In addition to the risks and characteristics of the individual asset types, specialist investments have other features that are unique to where they invest.

 Specialist funds invest in particular markets or geographical areas.
-Because they invest in a smaller range of asset types, they tend to be more risky than non-specialist funds, but can deliver greater returns.
+Specialist funds might be used for example to take advantage of a particular scenario or make the most of an area of the managers expertise.
+The funds are often characterised by period of strong or weak performance and because they invest in a smaller range of asset types, they tend to be more risky than non-specialist funds, but can deliver greater returns.

 Small number of holdings

 The fund may have investment concentrated in relatively few individual assets.
-So, returns from the fund can be significantly influenced by the performance of a small number of individual holdings and may be more volatile than funds with a wider spread of underlying assets.
+This is normally a deliberate position and may be, for example, to benefit from a particular area of focus or expertise.
+Returns from the fund can be significantly influenced by by the performance of a small number of individual holdings and so the fund may be more volatile than funds with a wider spread of underlying assets.

 Low risk assets